-- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Continued review of Stadler QA activities including NCR review, Inspection Exception Reports, Car History Reports, and Weekly Status Reports. - Conducted a supplier audit of LB Foster, the manufacturer of Insulation Joints, in Pueblo, Colorado.
-There were no findings and two observations. - Reviewed the Stadler response to the Corrective Action Request (CAR) issued in April for inadequate "cause" and "corrective action" on Stadler-generated NCRs.
-The response was rejected and returned for further actions.
+- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Continued review of Stadler QA activities including NCR review, Inspection Exception Reports, Car History Reports, and Weekly Status Reports. - Conducted a field activities audit of BBII on second shift.
+The audit covered all quality assurance and control functions as prescribed by the FTA Quality System Guidelines, and included BBII's QMP, OCS Foundations, underground ductwork and structures, and OCS Bridge Attachments.
+There were two findings and no observations. - One design package audit of PGH Wong was conducted with no findings or observations. - Reviewed the Stadler response to the Corrective Action Request (CAR) issued in April for inadequate "cause" and "corrective action" on Stadler-generated NCRs.
+The response was rejected and returned for further actions. - A CAR was issued to ProVen for lack of implementation of their non-conformance system as required by FTA guidelines and their own QMP.